tkoyama010/geovista-doc-translations/README.md

 # GeoVista official documentation translations

-This is a project to provide GeoVista official documentation, hosted on the Read The Docs platform, in multiple languages.
+[GeoVista official documentation translations](https://github.com/tkoyama010/geovista-doc-translations) is a project to provide GeoVista official documentation, hosted on the Read The Docs platform, in multiple languages.

 > [!NOTE]